lou-cs/company/README.md

 Our mission is to provide the world's best online resources and learning environment to help professionals develop the skills they need to create immersive AR/VR experiences.

 Option 3:
-We provide business professionals with the skills and expertise to design, develop and publish immersive experiences that transform the way people learn, work and play.
+Our mission is to provide professionals with the skills and expertise to design, develop and publish immersive experiences that transform the way people learn, work and play.

 ## <a name="values"></a>Values